Apply

 For more information on which question type you should choose, you can refer to Knowing which Question Type to Use

 2. Next, we will create our calculation using the identifier we have set on the section.
-Follow Setup A: Multi-Column and Setup B: Single Column below for steps on creating the calculation.
+Review Setup A: Multi-Column and Setup B: Single Column below for steps to create your calculation.

-Since we have multiple columns in the question, in our example, we only want to calculate the second column into our subtotal.
+Though there are multiple columns in the question, for this example, we only want to calculate the second column into our subtotal.

 2. Add a space after the second bracket